Nicole Roy-Arcelin

 Nicole Roy-Arcelin (born 12 October 1941) is a Canadian politician, a member of the House of Commons of Canada from 1988 to 1993 and a city councillor in Montreal.

 Background

-She was born on 12 October 1941 in Chicoutimi, Quebec.
+Roy-Arcelin' was born on 12 October 1941 in Chicoutimi, Quebec.
 Prior to her election, she was pursuing a career in nursing.
 Her background also includes special events arrangement and performances as a singer.
 Her husband is André Arcelin, a doctor who emigrated from Haiti in 1964.

 Federal politics

-She became the Progressive Conservative Member of Parliament for the district of Ahuntsic electoral district in 1988.
+Roy-Arcelin' became the Progressive Conservative Member of Parliament for the district of Ahuntsic electoral district in 1988.
 She served in the 34th Canadian Parliament.
 She was defeated by Bloc Québécois candidate Michel Daviault in the 1993 election.

 After losing her seat, she made three unsuccessful attempts at a political comeback in federal politics, coming third each time: